Internal Communications Resources + Freelance Writer Resources

 beehiiv** (30-day free trial + 20% off for 3 months)

 If you're considering starting a newsletter, I can't recommend beehiiv enough.
-I publish a weekly newsletter on beehiiv called Time Intentional and have nothing but positive remarks about the platform and the beehiiv team.
+I publish a newsletter on beehiiv called Time Intentional and have nothing but positive remarks about the platform and the beehiiv team.
 It's incredibly easy to use yet boasts robust features for newsletter writers of all shapes and sizes.
 You can start a newsletter on the platform in an hour or less (and feel good about it).
 Support is always helpful and quick to respond.
 I'm a big fan.

 Why not create a Buy Me a Coffee page if you're creating content?
 It's an easy way for others to show support and appreciation for your work.
 Take a peek at mine if you'd like!